matnoel/EasyFEA/README.md

 For example, in Visual Studio Code (VS Code), you can achieve this by adding `<folder>/EasyFEA/` to "Python > Analysis: **Extra Paths**" in the Pylance extension settings.
 Here, `<folder>` indicates the path to the directory containing `EasyFEA/`.

-To develop a new feature **new feature**, start by creating a new branch in the project via the `git branch my_new_feature` command.
+To develop a **new feature**, start by creating a new branch in the project via the `git branch my_new_feature` command.
 Then, after implementing and validating your changes with **tests** (see `EasyFEA/tests/` for tips), start initiating a pull request to integrate your changes.

 **EasyFEA** is an emerging project with a strong commitment to growth and improvement.
 Your input and ideas are invaluable to me.
 I welcome your comments and advice with open arms, encouraging a culture of respect and kindness in our collaborative journey towards improvement.

+# Developments

+This code was initially developed by [Matthieu Noel](https://www.linkedin.com/in/matthieu-no%C3%ABl/) as part of a PhD thesis carried out at the [MSME](https://msme.univ-gustave-eiffel.fr/) laboratory and in collaboration with the furniture division of the [FCBA](https://www.fcba.fr/) technology institute.

 # License

-EasyFEA is copyright (C) 2021-2024 M. Noel, and is distributed under the terms of the GNU General Public License, Version 3 or later, see LICENSE.txt and CREDITS.txt for more information.
+**EasyFEA** is distributed under the terms of the GNU General Public License, Version 3 or later, see LICENSE.txt and CREDITS.txt for more information.